HjH-Whu-CRC/CRCDDoS2022/README.md

 In DDoS attacks, attackers try to evade servers which causes a lot of network bandwidth consumption due to ingress and egress traffic.
-By utilizing these test systems, the network architecture was simultaneous and simplified, a full network topology was created, as recommended for advancement of the effective dataset.
+By utilizing these test systems, the network architecture was simultaneous and simplified, a full network topology was created, as recommended for advancement of the effective dataset.
 Interestingly, these simulators can imitate hundred thousand attacks every second from Mac addresses and IP spoofing, with different protocols/traffic.
 The testbed permits load balance for attacks and benign traffic.
 Through such many choices, the test system produces real time traffic